HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 >wrangler generate yourworkername https://github.com/HexaEightTeam/HexaEight-Auth-CFWorker-Template

+#### 2. Edit wranger.toml and change the below to match your cloudflare account.
+If your correct account id and zone id is already shown, you can skip this and proceed to next step

+>account_id = "your cloudflare account id"
+>
+>
+>zone_id = "yourzoneid"

+Save the File

-#### 2. Create a KV namespace to store API Keys using the below command
+#### 3. Create a KV namespace to store API Keys using the below command

 >wrangler kv:namespace create "APIKeys"